aurorasmiles/WorldGuardDocs/source/config.rst

     block-enderdragon-portal-creation,FALSE,"Whether the ability of the Enderdragon to create a portal should be disabed." block-fireball-explosions,FALSE,"Whether the effects of fireball explosions should be disabled." block-fireball-block-damage,FALSE,"Whether block damage caused by fireball block damage should be disabled." anti-wolf-dumbness,FALSE,"Whether the wolf should be invincible in a number of situations, including, but not limited to, walking into lava and getting stuck.
-WHen wolves were first introduced into the game, Minecraft had very poor path finding and so wolves would frequently walk into lava or fire.
-However, as the AI of helper mobs in Minecraft have still much to improve, this setting may still prove to be useful." allow-tamed-spawns,TRUE,"Whether tamable mobs (wolves, horses, cats, etc.) should be spawnable." disable-enderman-griefing,FALSE,"Whether the ability of Endermen to pick up and place blocks should be disabled." disable-snowman-trails,FALSE,"Whether the feature of snowmen placing snow trails should be disabled." block-painting-destroy,FALSE,"Whether the ability of mobs to break paintings should be disabled." block-item-frame-destroy,FALSE,"Whether the ability of mobs to item frames should be disabled." block-plugin-spawning,TRUE,"Whether mobs spawned by plugins should be blocked when needed to apply some of these configuration options or to protect areas of the world." block-above-ground-slimes,FALSE,"Whether slimes spawning above ground should be disabled." block-other-explosions,FALSE,"Whether miscellaneous explosions should be disabled."
+When wolves were first introduced into the game, Minecraft had very poor path finding and so wolves would frequently walk into lava or fire.
+However, as the AI of helper mobs in Minecraft have still much to improve, this setting may still prove to be useful." allow-tamed-spawns,TRUE,"Whether tamable mobs (wolves, horses, cats, etc.) should be spawnable." disable-enderman-griefing,FALSE,"Whether the ability of Endermen to pick up and place blocks should be disabled." disable-snowman-trails,FALSE,"Whether the feature of snowmen placing snow trails should be disabled." block-painting-destroy,FALSE,"Whether the ability of mobs to break paintings should be disabled." block-item-frame-destroy,FALSE,"Whether the ability of mobs to break item frames should be disabled." block-armor-stand-destroy,FALSE,"Whether the ability of mobs to break armor stands should be disabled." block-plugin-spawning,TRUE,"Whether mobs spawned by plugins should be blocked when needed to apply some of these configuration options or to protect areas of the world." block-above-ground-slimes,FALSE,"Whether slimes spawning above ground should be disabled." block-other-explosions,FALSE,"Whether miscellaneous explosions should be disabled."